Share:

-Environment variables (sometimes called "env vars") are variables you store outside your program that can affect how it runs.
+Environment variables (sometimes called "env vars") are variables that you store outside your program, which can affect how it runs.
 You can later use that value to change how programs, applications, and services behave.
-Applications treat environmental variables like constants (a value that does not change during the program's execution) rather than mutable variables (a value that can change).
-They are best used with things you would typically consider hard coding but would rather keep the value out of your code, either because it will change between environments.
-You want to keep your code portable and easier to manage because you want to avoid leaking sensitive information such as your API key and password in less secure environments like development or testing.
+Applications treat environment variables as fixed values during execution rather than mutable variables (a value that can change).
+They’re most useful for values you would normally hard-code but should keep out of your code, either because they change between environments or because they’re sensitive, like API keys or passwords.
+This keeps your code portable, easier to manage, and protects secrets in less secure environments, such as development or testing.

 Use Cases